Table of Contents

 You might be surprised to learn that obesity is more likely to lead to erectile dysfunction than aging.
 Approximately 80 percent of men that are overweight or obese have erectile problems.
 As weight and BMI (body mass index) increases, so does the risk of erectile dysfunction.
 Obesity can often be a cause of heart disease, high blood pressure or diabetes and these physical conditions can directly cause erectile dysfunction.

 Erectile dysfunction that is caused by obesity is usually reversible and weight loss can improve erection quality.
 A doctor or dietician can help to plan a treatment program that includes diet and exercise to help with weight loss.
+There are many natural remedies for erectile dysfunction, which can include positive lifestyle changes.

 b.
-Alcohol and Smoking
+Alcohol and ED

 Alcohol can cause or worsen erectile dysfunction, especially frequent or excessive drinking.
 This is because alcohol can decrease blood volume and damage the nervous system.
 Blood circulation and the nervous system are both important parts in the process of achieving an erection.